Norinco CQ: DIO Model S-5.56 assault rifle

 In the year 2003, the Defense Industries Organization of Iran began marketing the S-5.56 (Sayyad) rifle, an unlicensed clone of the Type CQ.
 It is also known as SRAG-15.
-It had been first unveiled in the West in 2001.
-It was originally designed for export sales.
-But has been shown in use by Revolutionary Guards special forces units.
+It was first unveiled in the West in 2001.
+It was originally designed for export sales, but has been shown in use by Quds Force, the special forces of the Iranian Islamic Revolutionary Guard.